AminSlide/inpainting-implementation/README.md

 # 🖼️ Image Inpainting with Criminisi’s Algorithm

-This repository contains a Python implementation of the exemplar-based inpainting algorithm described by Criminisi et al. in their 2004 paper:
+This repository contains a Python implementation of the exemplar-based inpainting algorithm described by Criminisi et al. in their 2004 paper.
 Here is the result I achieved with my implementation: the camera branch was successfully removed.

 <p align="center">